 10. Fibre Optics

-– Advantages and disadvantages of fibre optic data transmission over electrical wire propagation;
+– Advantages and disadvantages of fiber optic data transmission over electrical wire propagation;

 – Fibre optic data bus;